Robinkhilery960/Interview-Questions/Javascript/readme.md

 ### var :

-Variables declared with var keyword are either function scoped or global scope depending upon where they are declared.Initializtion of variables is optional.
+Variables declared with var keyword are either function scoped or global scope depending upon where they are declared.Initialization of variables is optional.
 Variables declared using var are created before any code is executed in a process known as hoisting.
-Their initial value is undefined.
-Redeclaration, reassigning is possible in same scope
+Their initial value is undefined. re-declaration, reassigning is possible in same scope

 ```javascript
 console.log(name); // undefined